-Starting by having a collaborative conversation with your supervisor or Human Resources
+Consider starting by having a collaborative conversation with your supervisor or Human Resources

-- Under the Americans with Disabilities Act (ADA), employers provide accommodations if you have a qualifying disability, the employer is made aware, and you can perform the essential functions of your job with an accommodation.
-You will likely be required to submit medical documentation. - Discuss with your treating provider what accommodation(s) would help you at work. - Share what you are having trouble with and what reasonable accommodation(s) you think would be helpful.
-Emphasize that the accommodation will help improve your productivity.
-Submit your request in writing. - The Job Accommodation Network provides guidance on how to write a letter requesting an accommodation.
+- Under the Americans with Disabilities Act (ADA), employers are required to provide accommodations if you have a qualifying disability, the employer is aware of it, and you can perform the essential functions of your job with an accommodation.
+You will likely be required to submit medical documentation. - Discuss with your treating provider what accommodation(s) would help you at work. - Share what you are having trouble with and the reasonable accommodation(s) you think would be helpful.
+Emphasize that the accommodation will help improve your productivity and submit your request in writing. - The Job Accommodation Network provides guidance on how to write a letter requesting an accommodation.
 Remember to include medical documentation justifying the need for the requested accommodation. - Suggest a trial period of a few weeks or months so your employer can see that the change will not be disruptive.